k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Kafka_Setup.md

     $K2_HOME/scripts/kafka-setup.sh start
     ~~~

-* To verify that if Kafka (and ZooKeeper if running in zookeeper mode), is running on a specifc node:
+* To verify that Kafka (and ZooKeeper if running in zookeeper mode) is running on a specific node:

     ~~~bash
     $K2_HOME/scripts/kafka-setup.sh status